Publication: Australia’s Mining Monthly

-Picture 2: After: Reynolds Soil Technologies' Paul Heimburger holding the fully absorbed end result.
+Picture 2: After: Reynolds Soil Technologies (RST Solutions) Paul Heimburger holding the fully absorbed end result.

 A formula capable of absorbing water 400 times its weight has been launched to the underground mining industry.

-Australia's Mining Monthly readers may remember we featured Queensland company Reynolds Soil Technologies (RST) in our June edition.
-The dust management and soil stabilisation firm, together with Proof Engineers, had launched a suite of "superabsorbent" products.
+Australia’s Mining Monthly readers may remember we featured Queensland company Reynolds Soil Technologies (RST Solutions) in our June edition.
+The dust management and soil stabilisation firm, together with Proof Engineers, had launched a suite of “superabsorbent” products.
 The Geopolymer range was developed specifically for the mining, resources and civil industries.

 This super-absorbent polymer formula is capable of absorbing water 400 times its weight.
 Geosorb is biodegradable and environmentally friendly and can be applied to swillies, to solidify watery sludge or slurry for disposal.

 Swillies are separate portions of coal strata, developed in underground and wet areas.
-With most underground mines turning to hydraulic pumps, RST's business development manager Paul Heimburger said Geosorb would provide an alternative material handling solution for underground mining companies experiencing unwanted water.
+With most underground mines turning to hydraulic pumps, RST Solutions’ business development manager Paul Heimburger said Geosorb would provide an alternative material handling solution for underground mining companies experiencing unwanted water.

 “Underground water ingress is a huge problem for most mining companies in operation and the removal of the excess water can be extremely costly;’ Heimburger said.
 “There are many different dewatering applications, all of which are dependent on the mine’s geological characteristics, including the mine’s type and depth.